Benmore Header v2

 Benmore hydro station

-The Benmore power station is located on New Zealand’s largest manmade lake – Lake Benmore – and is New Zealand’s largest earth dam.
+Benmore is a hydro station located in the Waitaki Valley.
+It lies on New Zealand’s largest manmade lake – Lake Benmore – and is New Zealand’s largest earth dam.

 Building Benmore